 You must install the JDBC connector on the Cloudera Manager Server host and any other hosts that use a database.

 Cloudera recommends that you assign all roles that require a database on the same host and install the connector on that host.
 Locating all such roles on the same host is recommended but not required.
-If you install a role, such as Activity Monitor, on one host and other roles on a separate host, you would install the JDBC connector on each host running roles that access the database.
+If you install a role, such as Reports Manager, on one host and other roles on a separate host, you would install the JDBC connector on each host running roles that access the database.

 - Download the Oracle JDBC Driver from the Oracle website.
 For

 example, the version 6 JAR file is named

 For more information about supported Java versions, see Java Requirements.